jsocolar/flocker/README.md

 # flocker: flexible ocʞupancy estimation in R

-The `flocker` R package enables users to fit flexible single-season occupancy models using the same extended `lme4` formula syntax employed by R package `brms`.
+The `flocker` R package enables users to fit flexible occupancy models using the same extended `lme4` formula syntax employed by R package `brms`.
 Also included are functions to format data for occupancy modeling and to extract estimates and predictions from fitted occupancy models.

-Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of single-season models that can be fit, including
+Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of models that can be fit, including
 * random effects, optionally with sophisticated covariance structures spanning both the occupancy and detection sub-models
 * phylogenetic models
 * generalized additive models
-* autoregressive models
+* autoregressive models (therefore including multi-season models)
 * measurement error in the predictors
 * and more!